Impeachment of Merceditas Gutierrez: Senate impeachment trial

 On March 23, Tupas and company, including the two leading complainants, personally submitted to the Senate the Articles of Impeachment.
 Later that day, the Senate adopted its rules for impeachment, adopting the rules used in the 2000 impeachment of Joseph Estrada with amendments such as maintaining the silence of the visitors and neutrality among the senators.

+Gutierrez's resignation

 Gutierrez resigned on April 29, personally handling her resignation letter to President Aquino; the president accepted the ombudsman's resignation.
 With her resignation, the senate canceled the impeachment trial.
 The senators thanked the ombudsman for "sparing" the country from a "tedious, divisive, and painful" impeachment process; Senate President Juan Ponce Enrile thanked her as the senate can now concentrate on legislative matters.